Book 04: The Long Hitch Home, “a book with a map”

 Jamie Maslin, sailing 630 miles from Hobart to Sydney.

-The first feeling when I began reading this book was a pleasant reminiscence of the places that I visited myself about a decade ago when traveling through Australia: Hobart, Mount Wellington, Sandy Beach, Wineglass Bay, Port Arthur, etc. That was only the first stretch of the journey, but it was a good starting point in my opinion.
+The first feeling when I began reading this book was a pleasant reminiscence.
+I remembered the places I visited about a decade ago.
+I traveled through Australia, including Hobart, Mount Wellington, Sandy Beach, Wineglass Bay, and Port Arthur.
+That was only the first stretch of the journey, but it was a good starting point in my opinion.

 Out of a scary movie

-There were many scary moments, like when he was chased by a pack of wild dogs, or when he was approached by supposed spies or when he was so close to an active, erupting, volcano.
-But to be honest, what scared me the most every time was the simple act of jumping on the car of a complete stranger, in the middle of nowhere, nobody standing witness of that.
-I have done that myself when I was 18 years old, without a cent in my pockets, and needed to go from my university back to my parents’ home on weekends.
-At that time there was no cell phone, no internet, and if ever there was a security camera, it surely had a very poor recording resolution, so I can relate to that.
+There were many scary moments.
+For instance, he was chased by a pack of wild dogs.
+Another time, he was approached by supposed spies.
+He was also very close to an active, erupting volcano.
+But to be honest, what scared me the most every time was jumping into a stranger’s car.
+It always happened in the middle of nowhere, with nobody around as a witness.
+I did that myself when I was 18 years old.
+I had no money and needed to travel from my university back to my parents’ home on weekends.
+At that time, there was no cell phone, and no internet.
+If there was a security camera, it surely had a very poor recording resolution.
+I can relate to that.
 But it was also good to see that most of the time people were generous and treated him with kindness.

 People usually pointed this risk to him, and they mentioned this movie a couple of times: Wolf Creek.
 I went and watched it.
 Well, I don’t think I would be brave enough to go hitchhiking now.
 The movie tells the story of 3 young backpackers that get stranded in the middle of the Australian Outback.
 They meet a guy that offers them help, which they accept, but it was better if they didn’t.
 Watch it if you are into True Crime or Horror.